 In the last few years, providers have used modern technology to come up with a great way for drivers to get cheaper car insurance, regardless of driving experience.
-You're rewarded for safe driving.
-This comes in the form of what is variously known as black box or telematics insurance policies.
+This comes in the form of black box or telematics insurance.

 In This Guide: